tammyhartline/tammyhartline.github.io/layouts/enhancement-plan.md

 •	Skills/Outcomes Planned to be Illustrated in the Narratives: Insights into the decision-making process, lessons learned, and continuous improvement.
 •	Skills/Outcomes Planned to be Illustrated in the Professional Self-Assessment: Holistic understanding of software engineering principles, effective problem-solving, and commitment to ongoing improvement.

-This document outlines the artifacts selected for the ePortfolio, their enhancement plans, and the skills/outcomes planned to be illustrated.
+This plan outlines the artifacts selected for my ePortfolio, the enhancements planned, and the skills/outcomes planned to be illustrated.
 It provides a detailed overview of the project's scope and objectives, demonstrating a well-rounded approach to showcasing proficiency in various aspects of computer science.